Blog

 Living with chronic illness can be challenging, especially when dealing with an incurable and lifelong illness such as myasthenia gravis (MG).
-Myasthenia gravis is an autoimmune disease that causes skeletal muscle weakness by impeding the transmission of nerve impulses to muscle cells.
-Patients’ antibodies attack and destroy the communication between nerves and muscles, which leads to failure in muscle contraction.
+Myasthenia gravis is a chronic autoimmune disorder that causes weakness of the voluntary (skeletal) muscles.
+It occurs when antibodies from your immune system mistakenly attack proteins involved in communication between nerves and muscles, preventing muscles from contracting normally.

 Get IVIG Copay Assistance

 The causes of this autoimmune disease are unknown, but early detection and prompt medical management can help patients better manage their symptoms.
-Living with myasthenia gravis can affect a patient’s quality of life due to a decreased ability to perform daily tasks.
-Loss of strength and chronic fatigue leads to patients losing motivation and developing symptoms of depression.
+Living with myasthenia gravis can affect a patient’s quality of life by making everyday activities more difficult, which can lead to depression.
+Muscle weakness and fatigue may reduce independence as well as limit participation in daily activities.

 Depression and Myasthenia Gravis (MG)